How to Get Dog Urine Out of Carpet?

 STEP 1: Try to identify the age and severity of the accident.
 Has it soaked into the carpet padding or even the sub-flooring?
 Is this an old or new stain?
 Clean the area as best you can by thoroughly soaking up the accident with an old towel or rag until you aren’t able to absorb any more.
-Also, the Dog Chat is a great start to getting the physical partners from the fibers of the material.
+Also, the Dog Chat has a great start to getting the physical particles from the fibers of the material.

 - Get some white vinegar, 3% hydrogen peroxide, liquid hand soap, and baking soda.

 - If the area is still wet you should first attempt to absorb the dog urine.
 Leaving it there to dry out will only encourage bacterial growth which causes the smell.